ruboto/ruboto/README.md

 <a name="class_generator"></a>
 ### Class generator

 Generates a Java class (Activity, Service, or BroadcastReceiver) associated with a specific ruboto script.
+The generator also generates a corrsponding test script.

     $ ruboto gen class ClassName --name YourObjectName
 Ex: